richeterre/richeterre.github.io/_posts/2015-09-06-how-getting-rid-of-singletons-boosts-testability.md

 ---

-_This is the fourth post in my series on [MVVM with Reactive Cocoa 3 in Swift][mvvm-reactivecocoa3-swift]._
+_This is the fourth post in my series on [MVVM with ReactiveCocoa 3/4 in Swift][mvvm-reactivecocoa3-swift]._

 ## The problem with singletons